icoratella/Atopic-Dermatitis-Metagenomics/README.md

 </p>

 This study revealed critical differences in the skin microbiome between healthy individuals and AD patients.
 Treatment with Dupilumab led to a substantial decrease in *S. aureus* burden, supporting its potential as a therapeutic option.
 A deeper understanding of the dynamics modulating the AD microbiome might be crucial to finding specific biomarkers and providing better AD diagnosis and treatment.

+If you are interested in the details, here you can find the integral thesis.